Kamila Volčanšek

 Kamila Volčanšek (born 19 March 1950) is a Slovene painter and illustrator of children's books.

+Life and work

 Volčanšek was born in Brežice in 1950.
 She graduated from the Academy of Fine Arts in Ljubljana in 1978.

 She has illustrated numerous children's books and won the Levstik Award in 1981 for her illustrations for the book Kralj Drozgobrad (King Thrushbeard) by the Brothers Grimm.